sjtuytc/UnboundedNeRFPytorch/README.md

 Welcome to star and watch this project, thank you very much!

 ## 2. News
+- [2022.8.18] Support all previous papers in weekly classified NeRF.
 - [2022.8.17] Support classification in weekly NeRF.
 - [2022.8.16] Support evaluation scripts and data format standard.
 Getting some results.
 - [2022.8.13] Add estimated camera pose and release a better dataset.